Tanglewood Positions

 Now Hiring for 2026!
 We cannot wait to meet you!

-Looking for a job that combines teaching and the outdoors?
+Looking for a job that combines education and the outdoors?

 Spend your season at Tanglewood 4-H Learning Center, leading youth in environmental education, outdoor skills, creative arts, and community building.
 You’ll gain real-world experience, build leadership skills, and make lasting memories all while working in one of Maine’s most beautiful outdoor classrooms.